Category: UX advice / Evidence-based design methods

 Due to their massive reach, Google can put together some pretty accurate information on who makes up your audience.
 They do this through a mixture of inferences and real data about users.

-The inferences come from knowing the kind of things people are searching for and clicking on, while the real data is what they know about users who are logged into Google services (like GMail) while browsing.
-It's anonymised so you can't tell who the individual users are (fortunately, if you're concerned about privacy).
+The inferences come from knowing what people are searching for and clicking on, while the real data is personal details they have from users who are logged into Google services (like GMail) while browsing.
+It's anonymised so you can't tell who the individual users are (which is fortunate if you care about privacy).

 Another fruitful area to combine into your personas is the acquisition channel—does one audience tend to reach you from social media, while another from Google searches?
 This can help shape how you speak to people on those different channels.

 On GA, in the top right of the age, gender, and interests sections it tells you what percentage of your users it has the data for.
 The larger that number, the closer it is to the whole of your audience and thus reality.
 Small sizes on low traffic websites can mean you’re getting a skewed representations of your audience—as a rule of thumb I ignore it if the number shows less than 20%.

 Don't look at too short a time period or that can also twist your data.
 I like to look at the last three months worth of data when assessing my audience, so it can balance out any random fluctuations of traffic.
 Many sites see the make-up of their audience change at different times of the year, with big events like Christmas.

 It's worth checking this data every few months to see if it has shifted (once per quarter is about right).
 Then update the summary or outline personas you have of your audience and circulate it around your team.
 You should flag any notable changes.

 Just because you now know more about who your users are, be careful not to make big assumptions of them, e.g. "Most of our users are young so they can figure out complex functionality".
 You won't know that until you get more detailed knowledge by user testing or interviewing them.